We hope you enjoy reading this article.

 Use a “Mobile Backend as a Service” (MBaaS) platform for managing the mobile app backend, which also frees you up from cloud infrastructure management.

-Utilize “Software Development Kits” (SDKs) and “Application Programming Interfaces” (APIs) to implement core features like drawing tools, text chat with friends, in-app purchase, online payment, and push notifications.
+Utilize “Software Development Kits” (SDKs) and “Application Programming Interfaces” (APIs) to implement core features like drawing tools, text chat with friends, in-app purchases, online payment, and push notifications.

 Make use of “Integrated Development Environments” (IDEs) and frameworks to expedite the project.